From dirty planes to the increased likelihood of getting sick when flying, Clorox wipes are very handy to have around.

 These are just a few questions we answer in this article.

-Can You Bring Clorox Wipes on a Plane?
+Bring Clorox Wipes in Your Carry on Bag

 The TSA has a rule called the 3-1-1 Rule that prohibits passengers from bringing liquids, gels, and aerosols on a plane in carry on bags if the container exceeds 3.4oz/100ml.